About The Programme

 Students usually take 2 courses per module and there are 4 three-hour classes each week.

 Medium and Course Assessment

 The programme will be taught in English.

-Assessment of each course may include assignments, mid-term examinations, project papers and other course work, as well as a final examination, which is normally held at the end of each course unless otherwise specified.
+Assessment of each course may include assignments, mid-term examinations, project papers, and course work, as well as a final examination, which is normally held at the end of each course unless otherwise specified.

-Students are required to successfully complete twelve 6-credit courses (72 credits), including four fundamental core courses, four advanced core courses, two stream core courses and two elective courses.
+Students are required to successfully complete twelve 6-credit courses (72 credits), including seven core courses, one capstone course and four elective courses.

-Students who have failed a course are required to sit for a re-examination or to retake the course.
-If the failed course is an elective, students may choose to take another elective course as a substitute.
-In order to graduate, the total number of failures cannot exceed two in the entire period of study and a cumulative GPA of 2.0 or above must be achieved.
+Those who have failed a core course are required to retake it.
+If the failed course is an elective, another elective can be chosen as a substitute.
+To graduate from our programme, the number of failed courses over the entire period of study cannot exceed two, and a cumulative GPA of 2.0 or above must be achieved.
 An attendance rate of 70% is required for all MAcct courses, failure to meet this requirement will result in a fail grade in the course concerned.